Are our dreams and nightmares proof of a non-ordinary state of reality? If they are, why are we so skeptical of other non-ordinary states?

 Myths are public dreams, dreams are private myths. — Joseph Campbell

-Dreams are a partition of consciousness that explores an imaginary landscape of your mind.
+Dreams are a partition of consciousness that explores your mind’s imaginary landscape.
 The symbolism in dreams is controversial.
 Some like Sigmund Freud theorized that dreams represented repressed desires.
 Others think dreams are much more than the subconscious mind.
-Rather, the symbolism in our dreams are messages from our spiritual self or even the universe.
+Rather, the symbolism of dreams are some type of message.
+Are these messages from our spiritual self or even the universe?

 So, what is a dream?
 It is a doorway to the subconscious mind.
-Other scholars see dreams as a reflection of thoughts and emotions and daily activities.
+Other scholars see dreams as reflections of thoughts and emotions, and daily activities.
 Some sages talk about dreams as a mystical realm.

 What is Non-Ordinary Reality?

-There are many millions of people who meditate and reach a state of pure consciousness.
-This is a state that produces physiological changes that differ from our default states of waking, dreaming, and sleeping.
+Many millions of people meditate and reach a state of pure consciousness.
+This state produces physiological changes that differ from our default states of waking, dreaming, and sleeping.
 Some of these markers include an increase in brainwave coherence.
-Another characteristic is brain frequency operation in the theta-wave area around 4 to 7 Hz.
+It also produces a unique change in brain frequency, with theta brain wavelength between 4 to 7 Hz.
 These distinctive attributes make it a unique state of consciousness.
-Some people refer to this partition of awareness as the “fourth” state, pure consciousness, pure consciousness, etc.
+Some people refer to this partition of awareness as the “fourth” state, pure consciousness, or bliss consciousness.

 Another state of consciousness beyond the default settings is the Shamanic Journey.
 This is probably the first advanced level of consciousness discovered by man.
 This method opens a doorway to a heightened state of awareness Michael Harner calls “The Shamanic State of Consciousness” (SSC).
 Mr. Harner is an anthropologist, author, and modern-day Shaman.
 It uses sound as a gateway.
 Perhaps it is just a signpost pointing us to a greater understanding of reality?